 Who knew about the spying?

-Was uh was the director of National Intelligence Clapper involved?
+Was the director of national intelligence, Clapper, involved?

 Why did we have a 350% increase in unmasking of American citizens just in 2016 alone?

-That means the tools of intelligence being turned on the American people, weaponized against the American people, politicised on behalf of the favored candidate.
+That means the tools of intelligence being turned on the American people, weaponized against the American people, politicized on behalf of the favored candidate.

-And this is what House Republicans they're now pressing.
+And this is what House Republicans, they're now pressing, they want more of these closed-door testimonies released.

 If it wasn't for Congressman Doug Collins, well, we know we wouldn't have known a lot of the things we now know.